sowiecki/pantheon/README.md

 *This software is in **alpha**, and is currently undergoing major changes to make it more configurable, modular, and well-documented for wider consumption.*

-#### Pantheon is an application for managing control of multiple "Internet of Things" (IoT) devices.
+Pantheon is an application for managing control of multiple "Internet of Things" (IoT) devices.
+It serves a hub or central point of access for multiple, diverse types of services and devices.

-Integrated services and devices can be triggered as "events" by an HTTP request to an instance of Pantheon.
+Integrated services and devices can be triggered by one or more HTTP requests to an instance of Pantheon.
-A single request can contain multiple events, described in a sequence of how they should be performed.
+A single request can contain multiple events, with each event in a request body triggered sequentially.
+Events are triggered immediately one after the other, unless a delay is specified.
 For example,

 ```js